 Contribute More to Your 401(k) Before Early Retirement

 One of the easiest ways to reach early retirement is by contributing as much as possible to your 401(k) plan, especially if your employer matches your contributions.
 On top of your regular contributions, dedicate an extra portion of money every month to your 401(k) plan.
-This can be money you earn from side hustles like taking free online surveys for money or driving for a rideshare service, or even money you save by not eating out as much.
+This can be money you earn from surveys or driving for a rideshare service, or even money you save by not eating out as much.
 Over time, every extra dollar you contribute adds up.
 Most financial planners recommend putting at least 10% of your income into a 401(k).

 Pay Off Debt Strategically